 - loss of bladder control

 - If you currently take medications for depression, don’t abruptly stop taking them if you decide to try Botox.

 - Talk with your doctor to decide if discontinuing use of your antidepressant medications is right for you.

 - If you decide to discontinue using your antidepressants, work closely with your doctor to slowly reduce your dose.
 This will help you avoid complications, such as withdrawal symptoms or worsening depression symptoms.

 Depression is a common condition.
-The World Health Organization estimates more than 300 million people worldwide have depression.
+The World Health Organization estimates more than people worldwide have depression.

 While doctors are still in the earlier stages of determining exactly how it works, Botox injections appear to be a treatment option with relatively few side effects.
 However, many more large, long-term studies are needed.

 Talk to your doctor about whether or not it might be worth trying Botox to help treat your depression symptoms.